techgnosis/tanzu-gitops/README.md

 # Tanzu Demo
-The goal of this repo is to use the Tanzu portfolio to create easy-to-use, low maintenance Kubernetes environments for developers.
+The goal of this repo is to demo the use of the Tanzu portfolio to create easy-to-use, low maintenance Kubernetes environments for developers.

 Tanzu Kubernetes Grid Integrated Edition:
 * Kubernetes cluster lifecycle platform